Quantized Compressed Sensing with Score-based Generative Models: Introduction

 \subsection{Contributions}

 \begin{itemize} \item We propose a novel framework, termed as {Q}uantized {C}ompressed {S}ensing with {S}core-based {G}enerative {M}odels (QCS-SGM in short), to recover unknown signals from noisy \textit{quantized} measurements.
 QCS-SGM applies to an arbitrary number of quantization bits, including the extremely coarse 1-bit sign measurements.
-To the best of our knowledge, this is the first time that SGM has been utilized for quantized CS (QCS).

-\item We consider one popular SGM model called NCSNv2 \citep{song2020improved} and verify the effectiveness of the proposed QCS-SGM in QCS on various real-world datasets including MNIST, Cifar-10, CelebA $64\times64$, and the high-resolution FFHQ $256\times256$.
+To the best of our knowledge, this is the first time that SGM has been utilized for quantized CS (QCS). \item We consider one popular SGM model called NCSNv2 \citep{song2020improved} and verify the effectiveness of the proposed QCS-SGM in QCS on various real-world datasets including MNIST, Cifar-10, CelebA $64\times64$, and the high-resolution FFHQ $256\times256$.
 Using the pre-trained SGM as a generative prior, for both in-distribution and out-of-distribution samples, the proposed QCS-SGM significantly outperforms existing SOTA algorithms by a large margin in QCS.
 Perhaps surprisingly, even in the extreme case of 1-bit sign measurements, QCS-SGM can still faithfully recover the original images with much fewer measurements than the original signal dimension, as shown in Figure \ref{fig-ffhq-256}.
-Moreover, compared to existing methods, QCS-SGM tends to recover more natural images with good perceptual quality.

-\item We propose a \textit{noise-perturbed pseudo-likelihood score} as a principled way to incorporate information from the measurements, which is one key to the success of QCS-SGM.
+Moreover, compared to existing methods, QCS-SGM tends to recover more natural images with good perceptual quality. \item We propose a \textit{noise-perturbed pseudo-likelihood score} as a principled way to incorporate information from the measurements, which is one key to the success of QCS-SGM.
 Interestingly, when degenerated to the linear case (\ref{linear model}), if ${\bf{A}}$ is row-orthogonal, then QCS-SGM reduces to a form similar to \citet{jalal2021robust}.
 While the annealing term (denoted as $\gamma_t^2$ in (4) of \citet{jalal2021robust} is added heuristically as one additional hyper-parameter, it appears naturally within our framework and admits an analytical solution.
 More importantly, for general matrices $\bf{A}$, our method generalizes and significantly outperforms \citet{jalal2021robust}.
-It is expected that the idea of noise-perturbed pseudo-likelihood score can be generalized to other conditional generative models as a general rule.
+It is expected that the idea of noise-perturbed pseudo-likelihood score can be generalized to other conditional generative models as a general rule. \item As one sampling method, QCS-SGM can easily yield multiple samples with different random initializations, whereby one can obtain confidence intervals or uncertainty estimates. \end{itemize}